 XAMPP Maximum PHP Execution Time Exceeded error

-The Maximum PHP Execution Time Exceeded error is a very common issue on WordPress installs that you’ve created with XAMPP.
+The Maximum PHP Execution Time Exceeded error is a known issue on WordPress installs created with XAMPP.

 Thankfully, you can usually fix it just by editing a single line in one of the XAMPP configuration files.